Asmodeusxxx85/altinn-receipt/README.md

     ```

 2. Start the app you have made in the **Altinn Studio** and run it.
 Check if this app is working fine with the `app-localtest` backend service.
-3. Then go to the altinn-receipt directory and run `docker-compose up --build`.
-If you make changes to the code, you will need to re-run `docker-compose up --build` to see the change in action.
+3. Then go to the altinn-receipt directory and run `podman compose up -d --build`.
+If you make changes to the code, you will need to re-run `podman compose up -d --build` to see the change in action.
 4. The application should now be available at `local.altinn.cloud/receipt/{instanceOwnerId}/{instanceId}`.
 You'll find the `{instanceOwnerId}` and `{instanceId}` in the URL after you successfully submitted the **Altinn Studio** app form.